 English Conversation schools, or Eikaiwa, as they are known, can be found everywhere.
 Large Eikaiwa chains, such as ECC, AEON, Berlitz, are often located at busy train junctions, and shopping centres.
 These chains run annual recruitment drives in English speaking countries looking for fresh faces to head up their classrooms.
 Alternatively, smaller family owned operations exist of varying sizes, and quality, particularly outside the major city centres.
 They generally offer lower pay but offer more freedom and flexibility than their larger counterparts.
 Regardless, English language in Japan is business, and there is an expectation that teachers will understand this and assist with marketing and merchandising exercises to ensure the success of the school.

 Salaries for first time teachers start at 250,000 yen, and working hours are variable.
 In Eikaiwa positions, afternoon and evening work is common, as is weekend work.
 Jobs may advertise 25 teaching hours, but the expectation is that you will be present for 40 hours a week.

-The basic requirements for getting work in Japan is that you are fluent in English, have a TESOL qualification, and can legally live and work there.
+The basic requirements for getting work in Japan is that you are fluent in English, have a certificate iv in TESOL qualification, and can legally live and work there.
 To obtain a work visa, a bachelor degree of any description is required, alternatively working holiday visas give non degree holders up to two years in the country.

 These days, Japan is a very affordable place to live, work and play.
 Scoring cheap rent, technology, and eating out nearly every night are just some of the perks of teaching English in Japan.
 Other great things to do when teaching English in Japan include skiing, trips to Mt.
 Fuji, or visit to a traditional bath house.